 If you happen to be a classic couch potato, investing in a treadmill for home use is a smart decision your lungs and heart will thank you for in the future.
 That said, this bulky and sturdy running machine does not have to cost as much as it weighs, you just need clarity and honesty when it comes to your fitness needs and goals.
 Rule out anything that you know isn’t going to pay off in the long run.

 There are home-based treadmills that can even go up to £3500, but that does not mean you have to spend your entire savings on a running machine.
-We’ve collected the essential information for you to find the best treadmill under £500 in the UK that will definitely live up to your expectations.
+We’ve collected the essential information for you to find the best treadmill under £500 (or just slightly more) in the UK that will definitely live up to your expectations.